Donald Parham: Los Angeles Chargers

-2021 season

-While attempting to catch a pass during a week 15 game against the Kansas City Chiefs, Parham dove for a ball in the back of the end zone.
+While attempting to catch a pass during a week 15 game against the Kansas City Chiefs in 2021, Parham dove for a ball in the back of the end zone.
 Without contacting an opponent he landed on his elbow and then rolled onto his back, which caused his head to make contact with the ground and go unconscious and demonstrated a fencing pose with rigid arms.
 After about 10 minutes, with arms still rigid and hands shaking, he was taken to Harbor–UCLA Medical Center and was said to be in stable condition, undergoing tests for a head injury.
 He was placed on injured reserve on December 25.

-2022 season

 On November 5, 2022, Parham was placed on injured reserve.
 He was activated on December 17.

+On March 17, 2023, Parham signed a two-year contract with the Chargers worth $2.535 million.

+Parham was released by the Chargers as part of final roster cuts on August 27, 2024.

+Denver Broncos

+On August 28, 2024, Parham was signed to the Denver Broncos practice squad.